Bulushi9/BookBox-Kotlin/README.md

 - ZXing Library: For barcode scanning (ISBN).

 # Installation:
-1- Clone the repository: git clone https://github.com/YourUsername/BookBox.git 2- Open the project in Android Studio.
+- Clone the repository: git clone https://github.com/YourUsername/BookBox.git
+- Open the project in Android Studio.
-3- Build and run the application on an Android device or emulator.
+- Build and run the application on an Android device or emulator.

 # Usage:
 - Launch the app to see nearby book boxes on the map.
 - Use the barcode scanner to upload books by scanning the ISBN.
 - Explore and add new book boxes across the city.

-## Support
-Contact me on: basim@dal.ca

 ## Roadmap
 The application is ready to work right now but the has the room for more improvements and features to be added.

 ## Authors and acknowledgment
-Basim Al Bulushi
+- Basim Al Bulushi
-Osama Al Suleimani
+- Osama Al Suleimani
-Osama Al Balushi
+- Osama Al Balushi
-Mohammed Al Qassabi
+- Mohammed Al Qassabi
-Mohammed Al Ajmi
+- Mohammed Al Ajmi
-Hamed Al Saifi
+- Hamed Al Saifi
-Mohammed Al Maimani
+- Mohammed Al Maimani
-Rajul Patel
+- Rajul Patel
-Riley Chamberlain
+- Riley Chamberlain

+## Support
+Contact me on: basim@dal.ca

 # Resrouces:
 "Firebase Console," Firebase.
 [Online].
 Available: https://console.firebase.google.com/u/1/project/group-1-40481/settings/general/android:com.android.application.
 Accessed on: Mar.
 31, 2024.